pixelcog/pixelcog.com/_pages/about.md

 PixelCog is multi-talented web programming shop operated by **Mike Greiling** in Minneapolis, MN.

-We specialize in both client and server-side coding and partener with [talented design teams](http://www.superlabdesign.com/) on most of our projects.
+We specialize in both client and server-side coding and partner with [talented design teams](http://www.superlabdesign.com/) on most of our projects.
 You can take a look at our recent work in the **[Projects](/projects/)** section of this website.

 ### Hire Us!